Last Updated on by Jeremy

 Our only options at this point was to get a new vaccine (and miss our whole Costa Rica trip due to the 10-day waiting period before entry) or hope we could contact our respective travel clinics to get an emergency copy of our vaccine card sent to us ASAP.
 No matter what, our chances of making the flight seemed impossible.

 Our 2-hour countdown began.

 A Whole Lot of Lies By a Whole Lot of People

-Not only did she tell us this idea herself, she knew the exact address of where to go.
+Not only did she tell us this idea herself, she knew the exact address of where to go (sadly, we don't remember this information).
 We could tell this was not the first time people have been turned away when trying to fly to Costa Rica.
 We grabbed the first taxi we found and told him to drive into town as fast as possible- which was thankfully less than 10 minutes away.

 During our discussion with the employee at the airport, we thought we were just going to get a fake certificate for a few dollars and be on our way.
-But within moments of arriving to the clinic we found ourselves sitting up on a doctor’s bench and getting a needle injected hard into our arms that left us sore for several days later.
+But within moments of arriving at the clinic, we found ourselves sitting on a doctor's bench and getting a needle injected hard into our arms that left us sore for several days later.